nikolasibalic/ARC-Alkali-Rydberg-Calculator/doc/installation.rst

 If precompiled binaries don't work, please contact developers.
 Compiling Numpy C extensions on Windows is a bit complicated due to use of C89 standard.
-Procedure (just to outline approach, althought we recommend contacting ARC developers) is the following.
+Procedure (just to outline approach, although we recommend contacting ARC developers) is the following.
 One needs to use `MSVC compiler <http://www.microsoft.com/en-us/download/details.aspx?id=44266>`_ in order to compile Numpy extension on Python 2.7 under Windows.